-During the Quarter, the Company incurred \$114,085 (2018 - \$251,517) in exploration and development expenditures on the Separation Rapids Project.
-Approximately 44% of these were incurred on the summer geological mapping and geochemical sampling program and resource modelling, 23% were incurred on finalizing the updated PEA, 16% was spent on on-going environmental studies and permitting, and 15% on metallurgical testwork to produce a further 15kg of "Super Petalite" sample.
-In addition, approximately \$50,000 was expended on lithium market development work towards securing offtake agreements for the petalite products.
+During the Quarter, the Company incurred \$106,027 (2018 - \$687,865) in exploration and development expenditures on the Separation Rapids Project.
+Approximately 30% of these were incurred on collection and shipping of ore samples for process testwork and testing by potential glass industry customers, 41% was spent on on-going environmental studies and permitting, and 22% on process testwork to produce a further 15kg of "Super Petalite" sample.
+In addition, approximately \$48,000 was expended on lithium market development work towards securing offtake agreements for the petalite products.

-As previously disclosed, during the summer mapping program the Company discovered a new petalite-bearing pegmatite, named the Snowbank Pegmatite, on the contiguous Paterson Lake claims, approximately 4 kilometres northwest of the main Separation Rapids lithium deposit.
+As previously disclosed, during the 2018 summer mapping program the Company discovered a new petalite-bearing pegmatite, named the Snowbank Pegmatite, on the contiguous Paterson Lake claims, approximately 4 kilometres northwest of the main Separation Rapids lithium deposit.
 These claims host three previously known pegmatite occurrences known as the Glitter, Wolf and Rattler of which the former showing is petalite-bearing.
 Snowbank was discovered in a large outcrop area east of these occurrences and along trend from the main Separation Rapids deposit.
 Like the main deposit, the lithium occurs primarily in the ore mineral petalite, which occurs as large crystals up to 15cm in diameter.
 Highlights include lithium values of 1.53% Li2O over 2.6m in channel 1A, 1.61% Li2O over 2.3m in channel 2B and 1.07% Li2O over 2.9 metres in channel 4A, grades that are comparable to the main deposit.
 The new find illustrates the potential for more petalite pegmatite discoveries in the Separation Rapids area.